 Found out what they needed and outfitted them with mattresses, furniture, bedding, clothing, toys, buying some herself and asking friends to donate.
 She found 15 bikes for the kids of not only this family but another Congolese family as well.

-She acts as a sounding board for them when they have problems or are suffering because of what is happening in their home country.
+She acts as a sounding board for them when they have problems or suffer because of what is happening in their home country.
 Advocated for them with the school district and with Habitat for Humanity so they will have a Habitat Home!
 They really love her and she loves them!

-dealing with back in March of 2020.
-She had to take a volunteer staff that normally distributed food indoors and moved them outdoors sometimes in sub zero temperatures.
-Not only did she accomplish that in a matter of days, she also constructed a completely new design to keep everyone safe in a system that is state of the art, user friendly and standardized for future use.
+Imagine the problem you would have when a pandemic hits and you as the Executive Director and your agency is responsible for feeding thousands of people, managing backpack programs for school-age children, a diaper program as well as several off-chute food pantries.
+Well, that’s what Monica found herself dealing with back in March of 2020.
+She had to take a volunteer staff that normally distributed food indoors and moved them outdoors sometimes in sub-zero temperatures.
+Not only did she accomplish that in a matter of days, she also constructed a completely new design to keep everyone safe in a system that is state-of-the-art, user-friendly, and standardized for future use.
 She is remarkable and does not take credit for what she sees as the work of others.
 I think she is truly selfless and quite remarkable.